blurSong/llm_calcer/readme.md

-## A simple calculator of math/dram complexity of llms.
+# A simple calculator for math/dram complexity of llms.

 ```python
 python llm_calcer.py